International-Soil-Radiocarbon-Database/SOC-Hub/_posts/2018-07-10-Microbial-Access.markdown

 # Limits on Microbial Access to SOM

 What influences microbial access to SOM?
-Water, oxygen, substrate, and organism must all come together (in space and time) for SOM turnover at the pore space level (Kuka et al, 2007).
+Water, oxygen, substrate, and organism must all come together (in space and time) for SOM turnover at the pore-space level (Kuka et al, 2007).
 The physical protection of SOM from microbial decomposition has a few major drivers: occlusion within aggregates, adsorption onto minerals, the spatial heterogeneity within soils, and wet/dry cycles that may promote or inhibit diffusion.

 Important Publications: